benjy2976/vuex-model-store-generator/README.md

 //here you can redefine, or define new actions
 //by default its going to create the next actions
 /*
+getProducts(params)//this action invoque at the getAll(params) from the model an store the response into a state.products
+//list
-getProducts(params)//this action invoque at the getAll(params) from the model an store the response into a state.products list afterGetProducts()//this action is called after the getProducts is dispatched, you yo can redefine it if you need createProduct(product)//this action create a new producto, call to the create(product) from the model and add the response at the state.products list updateProduct(product)//this action update a new producto, call to the update(product) from the model and add the response at the state.products list deleteProduct(product)//this action delete a new producto, call to the delete(product) from the model and add the response at the state.products list selectProduct(product)//this actions select one product from the list of products an put tha value into a state.product afterSelectProduct()//this action is called after the selectProduct is dispatched, you yo can redefine it if you need */
+afterGetProducts()//this action is called after the getProducts is dispatched, you yo can redefine it if you need createProduct(product)//this action create a new producto, call to the create(product) from the model and add the response
+//at the state.products list
+updateProduct(product)//this action update a new producto, call to the update(product) from the model and add the response
+//at the state.products list
+deleteProduct(product)//this action delete a new producto, call to the delete(product) from the model and add the response
+//at the state.products list
+selectProduct(product)//this actions select one product from the list of products an put tha value into a state.product afterSelectProduct()//this action is called after the selectProduct is dispatched, you yo can redefine it if you need */